jeeruvicky51-bit/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 Data cleaning

 Connection to SQL Database

-Load the data from Python notebook into MySQL/PostgreSQL/MS SQL Server
+**3.Load the data from Python notebook into MySQL/PostgreSQL/MS SQL Server**

 Create a database in SQL